yasharjs/employee-tracker/README.md

 # Usage

-In the terminal, once you have navigated to the application's directory and installed the node package manager, run the following command:
+In the terminal, once you have navigated to the application's directory and installed the node package manager.run the following commands:
 ```
 node index.js
 ```